term-llm

 • @developer when you want implementation work done

-• @researcher when the answer depends on current web information
+• @web-researcher when the answer depends on current web information

 • @commit-message when you want a clean commit message without fuss